JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 &nbsp;
 ## Monitoring Events

-You can also monitor the state of an event.
-Use the MonitorEvent Attribute to customize how the state of the monitored event is displayed.
+Use the `[Monitor]` or `[MonitorEvent]` attributes to monitor the state of an event.
+The `[MonitorEvent]` attribute accepts additional arguments to customize how the event is displayed.

  Property                            | Description |
 :-                                        |:-                    |
-`ShowSubscriberCount` | When enabled, the subscriber count of the event handler delegate is displayed. |
+`ShowSubscriberCount` | When enabled, the subscriber count of the event is displayed. |
-`ShowInvokeCounter`     | When enabled, the amount the monitored event has been invoked will be displayed.  |
+`ShowInvokeCounter`     | When enabled, the invoke count of the event is displayed.
+(Can be incorrect when async profiling is enabled!) |
-`ShowSubscriberInfo`   | When enabled, every subscribed delegate will be displayed.       |
+`ShowSubscriberInfo`   | When enabled, every subscribed delegate is displayed.  |
+`ShowEventSignature`   | When enabled, display the signature of the event.  |
+`ShowEventHistory`       | When enabled, the arguments of the last x amount of invocations is displayed.
+(Planned feature) |

 ```c#
 [Monitor]